Kevin Sussman: Early life

 Sussman is one of four brothers born to Jewish parents.
-He grew up in Staten Island and graduated from New Dorp High School.
+He grew up in Staten Island where he attended Staten Island Technical High School and graduated from New Dorp High School.
 He attended the College of Staten Island for one year and went on to graduate from the American Academy of Dramatic Arts in Manhattan.
 He later studied with acting teacher Uta Hagen for four years.

 Career

-Sussman got his start in commercials, playing geeks or nerds, during the dot-com boom for companies such as FedEx.
+Sussman got his start in commercials, playing geeks or nerds, like a young Eddie Deezen during the dot-com boom for companies such as FedEx.
 At the time, he worked as a computer consultant.
 In 1999, he made his film debut in Liberty Heights as Alan Joseph Zuckerman.
 Sussman moved to Los Angeles when he was cast in Ugly Betty.
 He played the character Stuart Bloom on The Big Bang Theory from 2009 to the series end in May 2019.

 In 2011 and 2012, he worked with The Big Bang Theory co-star John Ross Bowie to create two television comedies: The Ever After Part (FOX) and The Second Coming of Rob (CBS).

+On July 9th, 2025, it was announced that Sussman's new show, Stuart Fails to Save the Universe, was given the go ahead by HBO.
+The show, also will star Lauren Lapkus, and Brian Posehn.

+Personal life

+Sussman was married to Alessandra Young from 2006 until 2017.

+Sussman married Addie Hall in April 2023.